I'll show you how to replace at least 8 expensive and toxic products currently used in your home.

 These are just 8 of the products I no longer have to buy every month and I estimate that I save several hundred dollars a year while keeping my home and the environment safer and cleaner.

-I hope you have the same good results and good fortune that I have had by purchasing acetic acid in bulk and making your own vinegar solutions.
+I hope you have the same good results and good fortune that I have had by purchasing concentrated vinegar and making your own vinegar cleaning solutions.